Pool remodeling – demolition of the old retaining walls

 - Winkelschleifer mit sehr robustem Gehäuse für den harten Baustelleneinsatz

-- Anti-Restart-Funktion verhindert ungewolltes Anlaufen nach Spannungsunterbrechung
+- mit Anlaufstrombegrenzung verhindert ungewolltes Anlaufen nach Sapnnungsunterbrechung

 Construction waste from the pit